Leasehold and Freehold Reform Act 2024: Valuation Uncertainty and Marriage Value Guide

 A comprehensive white paper on commonhold reform is expected to establish detailed frameworks for transitioning existing leasehold arrangements toward commonhold structures.
 This transition involves complex legal, financial, and practical considerations affecting millions of existing leaseholders, freeholders, and property management companies across residential property markets following the comprehensive Commonhold White Paper published in March 2025.

-Anticipated 2025 Legislative Developments
+Legislative Developments in 2026

 • Valuation Methodology: Standardised approaches to reduce disputes and increase transparency